GovTechSG/techpass-user-docs/docs/home.md

 ## TechPass Portal

 The TechPass Portal allows SGTS tenants to set up SSO for their SGTS products and manage IAM for their users.
-Users can access the [TechPass Portal](https://portal.techpass.gov.sg) only from a non-SE GSIB device.
+Users can access the [TechPass Portal](https://portal.techpass.gov.sg) from non-SE GSIB and GMD devices.

  For more information about SSO and managing users, see [TechPass Tenant Guide](https://docs.developer.tech.gov.sg/docs/techpass-tenant-guide/#/)